udoma-co/terraform-provider-udoma/docs/resources/appointment_template.md

 - `inputs` (Attributes) A custom form to collect data with (see [below for nested schema](#nestedatt--inputs))
 - `name` (String) The name of the appointment template.
-- `require_confirmation` (Boolean) Whether the appointment requires confirmation.
-				If set to true, the Appointment will not be scheduled until the manager has confirmed it.

 ### Optional